balintkissdev/3d-renderer-cpp/README.md

 This project is a demonstration of my expertise to write cross-platform 3D graphical applications in C++ that run on both desktop (Windows, Linux) and on the web with WebAssembly.
-I designed my application to balance the correct level of abstractions and performance optimizations.
+I use this project as a sandbox to prototype graphics programming techniques and plan to use it as reference when doing native game engine development at home.

 The project showcases confident usage of the following technologies:

 - C++20
 - 3D graphics programming with OpenGL 4.6, OpenGL 3.3, WebGL2 (based on OpenGL ES 3.0)